jkeiren/pbesstategraph-experiments/README.md

 Results
 -------

-The full results reported in the SPIN 2013 submission J.J.A.
+The full results reported in the ATVA 2014 submission J.J.A.
 Keiren, J.W.
-Wesselink, T.A.C.
+Wesselink and T.A.C.
 Willemse.
+"Liveness Analysis for Parameterised Boolean Equation Systems" can be found in `results/20140427/run.yaml`.
+Those results were obtained using r12637 of the mCRL2 toolset.
+A version of the paper with full proofs, and a selection of the results is also available from [arXiv:1304.6482v2 [cs.LO]](http://arxiv.org/abs/1304.6482v2)

-"Improved Static Analysis of Parameterised Boolean Equation Systems using Control Flow Reconstruction" can be found in `results/20130316/run.yaml`, those results were obtained using r11682 of the mCRL2 toolset.
+The results reported in [arXiv:1304.6482v1 [cs.LO]](http://arxiv.org/abs/1304.6482v1) can be found in `results/20130316/run.yaml`, those results were obtained using r11682 of the mCRL2 toolset.
 In this version only the global version of pbesstategraph was available.